 What factors affect results?
 Availability of surplus lands and interest from potential buyers are the most significant factors.
-Over the past five years (2013-2018) the overall inventory has shrunk from 3,707 parcels to 923.
+Over the past five years (2015-2020) the overall inventory has shrunk from 2,002 parcels to 956.
 The reduction in availability is both a product of successful sales efforts as well as a reflection of the real estate needs of Wisconsin's highway improvement program.
-Typically, a small percentage of available land is considered marketable while a large majority of parcels have limited or no access and would be attractive to a very limited number of potential buyers.
+A small percentage of available land is independently accessible from the roadways and is considered general marketable for the general public.
+71 percent of available parcels have limited marketability because they lack access and can only be sold to one of the abutting property owners, and 12 percent of the overall inventory is considered non-marketable with no access and can only be sold to the single abutting property owner.

 What are we doing to improve?
+Online auctions have been successful for general marketable parcels.
+The auction service has saved WisDOT money.
+All auction fees are paid by the buyer.
 The department continues to build on the success of a recent Lean Government initiative to avoid costly appraisals by using nearby assessments to formulate sales offers on certain lands with limited to no marketability.
-In addition, the use of the real estate inventory management system program has allowed the department to separate land not intended for immediate sale into a hold category.
-The hold category is intended for future use parcels and single abutter parcels not wanted by the abutting property owner at this time.
-Staff is also focusing attention to sell parcels with high maintenance costs, such as vegetation management or snow removal.
-Real estate brokers are helping to optimize sales process of large value properties.
+Assessed value was increased from up to \$15,000 to \$50,0000 thereby further streamlining the overall workload.
+Staff prioritize parcels with high maintenance costs such as vegetation management or snow removal.
+Real estate brokers continue to assist with marketing and sale of large value properties.